 Then he swims off to his death.
 I really enjoyed it when Granny shows up and gives Esther a good talking to.
 “You did make a bargain, and now you’re whining about it.
 I was proud to be the granddaughter of Vicki Lester.
 Now I don’t have anything to live for.”

-The 1954 musical epic is probably the most critically acclaimed of these films, and it certainly impresses through its 154 minute running time, with a 178-minute version including restored scenes also available.
+The 1954 musical epic is probably the most critically acclaimed of these films, and it certainly impresses through its long running time, with a 178-minute version including restored scenes also available.
 Many critics have talked about the ways it parallels Judy Garland’s actual life and career in uncomfortably personal ways, how Hollywood packaged her in ways she didn’t like.
 Garland seems like she’s just on the verge of tears at all times, and that kind of tremulousness is perfectly suited to this role.
 It’s also a full-on musical with some amazing set-pieces, and James Mason is terrific as a man who shelves his pride for his love.